-- 53 This Hong Kong Accounting Standard becomes operative for financial statements covering periods beginning on or after 1 January 2005.
-Earlier application is encouraged. - 54 HKAS 27 (as amended in 2008) amended paragraphs 39 42 and added paragraphs 42A and 42B.
+53 This Hong Kong Accounting Standard becomes operative for financial statements covering periods beginning on or after 1 January 2005.
+Earlier application is encouraged.

+- 54 HKAS 27 (as amended in 2008) amended paragraphs 39-42 and added paragraphs 42A and 42B.
 An entity shall apply those amendments for annual periods beginning on or after 1 July 2009.
 If an entity applies HKAS 27 (amended 2008) for an earlier period, the amendments shall be applied for that earlier period.
-The amendments shall be applied retrospectively. - Paragraph 14 was amended by Improvements to HKFRSs issued in October 2008.
+The amendments shall be applied retrospectively. - 55 Paragraph 14 was amended by Improvements to HKFRSs issued in October 2008.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2009.
 Earlier application is permitted.
-If an entity applies the amendment for an earlier period it shall disclose that fact and apply paragraph 68A of HKAS 16. - Paragraph 16 was amended by Improvements to HKFRSs issued in May 2009.
+If an entity applies the amendment for an earlier period it shall disclose that fact and apply paragraph 68A of HKAS 16. - 56 Paragraph 16 was amended by Improvements to HKFRSs issued in May 2009.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2010.
 Earlier application is permitted.
 If an entity applies the amendment for an earlier period it shall disclose that fact. - 57 HKFRS 10 and HKFRS 11 Joint Arrangements, issued in June 2011, amended paragraphs 37, 38 and 42B and deleted paragraph 50(b).
-An entity shall apply those amendments when it applies HKFRS 10 and HKFRS 11. - Investment Entities (Amendments to HKFRS 10, HKFRS 12 and HKAS 27(2011)), issued in December 2012, amended paragraphs 42A and 42B and added paragraph 40A.
+An entity shall apply those amendments when it applies HKFRS 10 and HKFRS 11. - 58 Investment Entities (Amendments to HKFRS 10, HKFRS 12 and HKAS 27), issued in December 2012, amended paragraphs 42A and 42B and added paragraph 40A.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2014.
 Earlier application of Investment Entities is permitted.
-If an entity applies those amendments earlier it shall also apply all amendments included in Investment Entities at the same time. - 59 [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition] - 60 Disclosure Initiative (Amendments to HKAS 7), issued in January 2016, added paragraphs 44A-44E.
+If an entity applies those amendments earlier it shall also apply all amendments included in Investment Entities at the same time. - 59 HKFRS 16 Leases, issued in May 2016, amended paragraphs 17 and 44.
+An entity shall apply those amendments when it applies HKFRS 16. - 60 Disclosure Initiative (Amendments to HKAS 7), issued in January 2016, added paragraphs 44A-44E.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2017.
 Earlier application is permitted.
-When the entity first applies those amendments, it is not required to provide comparative information for preceding periods.
+When the entity first applies those amendments, it is not required to provide comparative information for preceding periods. - 61 HKFRS 17 Insurance Contracts, issued in January 2018, amended paragraph 14.
+An entity shall apply that amendment when it applies HKFRS 17.